Templeogue: Politics and administration

 Templeogue straddles two Dáil constituencies, with five of its electoral divisions (Templeogue-Cypress, Templeogue-Limekiln, Templeogue-Orwell, Templeogue-Osprey, and Templeogue Village) in the Dublin South-West constituency, and one electoral division (Templeogue-Kimmage Manor) is in Dublin South-Central.

 It is administered by South Dublin County Council, and its local electoral area for county council elections is Rathfarnham–Templeogue.

 Templeogue is part of the Dublin 6W postal district.

 Population

-Templeogue's population at the 2016 census was 17,395, a rise of 0.1 per cent from the previous 2011 census.
-In the twenty-five years from 1991 to 2016, the population fell by 304, a decrease of 1.73 per cent.
+Templeogue's population at the 2022 census was 18,076, a rise of 3.9 percent from the previous 2016 census.
+In the 36 years from 1986 to 2022, the population fell by 1,566, a decrease of 8 percent.

-The population at the 2011 census was 17,378, a fall of 1.8 per cent from the previous 2006 census.